gratex/compat-table/README.md

 	# node vs iojs
 	 node cli.js es6 | jsontool -c "this.res.iojs!==this.res.node" | jsontool -d"|" -0 -a name res.node res.iojs

+	# browser version expansion

+	# by default kangax uses CSS to color green all browsers versions higher from mybrowser=true
+	# to simulate this, I add all higher versions of browsers to each res:{} node
+	# this is default behavior of 'tests' swich
+	node cli.js es6 tests | jsontool -c 'this.name=="RegExp.prototype.compile"' | jsontool -a res

+	# to turn this off and keep original browser list use 'tests-raw-browsers'
+	# this can be integrpered (I hope) as 'supported since'
+	node cli.js es6 tests-raw-browsers | jsontool -c 'this.name=="RegExp.prototype.compile"' | jsontool -a res

 More samples:

 	# support of trim()